linagora/linid-im-api-corelib/docs/plugins/plugin-configuration.md

 * `input`: String specifying the front-end input type to use (e.g., "text", "select", "checkbox").
 * `inputSettings`: Map of settings for the input type, such as options, placeholders, or validation constraints.
 * `validations`: Optional list of validation rules.
+* `access`: (Optional) A map of additional provider-specific settings to retrieve or store the attribute.

 #### Validations